karidreyer/meet/README.md

 # Meet - Event Finder Application

 ## Overview
 **Meet** is a serverless, progressive web application (PWA) built with React, utilizing a test-driven development (TDD) technique.
-The app allows users to explore upcoming events, filter events by city, and visualize event details through charts.
-It also includes offline support, home screen shortcuts, and data visualizations for a better user experience.
+The app allows users to explore upcoming events, filtering events by city.
+It also includes offline support, home screen shortcuts, and information visualizations for a better user experience.

 ## User Stories & Scenarios